This cells setups the environment when executed in Google Colab.

 fwm.compute_fluence_nirfaster(fluence_fname)

-The photon simulation yields the fluence in each voxel for each wavelength:
+The photon simulation yields the fluence in each voxel for each wavelength.
+This is stored in two data structures:

 Plot fluence